-The financial statements have been prepared on a going concern basis after consideration of the future prospects of the Co-operative, its long term financial forecasts and the certainty of cash flow from rental of social housing stock.
-The Co-operative has taken into account the Covid 19 pandemic in its consideration and is satisfied that the Co-operative has adequate resources to manage the impact of the pandemic on an ongoing basis.
+The Co-operative has taken into account the Covid-19 outbreak in its consideration and is satisfied that the Association has adequate resources to manage the impact of the pandemic on an ongoing basis.

 Revenue

 The Co-operative recognises rent receivable net of losses from voids.
 Service Charge Income (net of voids) is recognised as expenditure is incurred as this is considered to be the point when the service has been performed and the revenue recognition criteria is met.